FLORES, KOMODO and RINCA

 We took a flight from Denpasar (Bali) to Ende.
 From Ende, we took a taxi to Moni (about 2 hours).

 Moni is a small village that serves as a starting point for trips to Kelimutu volcano.
 If you have enough time, take a stroll around – there are nice rice fields and a picturesque waterfall around (ask at your hotel for directions to the waterfall).

 The trips to Kelimutu start before dawn.
 You can get there by motorbike or by car.
 Both to be arranged in your hotel or anywhere in the village (if you walk around, you’ll be approached by the locals offering you the transportation).

-The trip to Kelimutu is truly enjoyable and the view of the three lakes (the least impressive black lake lies a bit aside) spectacular.
+The trip to Kelimutu is delightful, and the view of the three lakes (the least impressive black lake lies a bit aside) spectacular.
 We also spotted some monkeys on the way from the top.

-From Kelimutu, we went to the Wologai traditional village (it is located near Moni, close to the main road to Ende.
-When you negotiate the price of the transportation make sure the village is included in your itinerary.
-It will take about 30 minutes to visit it).
+From Kelimutu, we went to the Wologai traditional village.
+It is located near Moni, close to the main road to Ende.
+When you negotiate the price of transportation, make sure the village is included in your itinerary.
+It will take about 30 minutes to visit it.

 From the Wologai village, we went to Bajawa, stopping at the Blue Beach (the name comes from the color of the pebbles, collected by the locals for various craft purposes) for half an hour.
 We don’t really think it was worth the effort, but we must admit the beach looks good on pictures (much better than in reality).